 All information on the JR Pass can be found on this website :

 Travel time on the Narita Express is approximately one hour.
 Tokyo Central is a pretty big station and can get confusing.
-Its advisable to travel upto Shinagawa Station ( on the Narita Express ) instead where connecting to inter-city Shinkansen is easier.
-The Nozomi Train to Nagoya takes about one hour forty minutes.
+Its advisable to travel up to Shinagawa Station ( on the Narita Express ) instead of where connecting to inter-city Shinkansen is easier.
+The Nozomi train to Nagoya takes about one hour forty minutes.

 Tickets were purchased from the Shinkansen Website and I opted for delivery to the Post Office at Narita International Airport.
-Its important to ensure one has ample time at hand while selecting trains from Narita Airport and Tokyo Central / Shinagawa Stations so that there is no last minute rush for ticket collection or connections.
+It is important to ensure one has ample time at hand while selecting trains from Narita Airport and Tokyo Central / Shinagawa Stations so that there is no last-minute rush for ticket collection or connections.

 The journey from Osaka Kansai to Nagoya is no different...
 Haruka Airport Express from Kansai Airport to Shin-Osaka Station and then a Shinkansen Service to Nagoya.

 There are 2 Prepaid cards ( Suica and Pasmo ) which can be used for Rail, Bus, taxi services and even for shopping within Tokyo and Nagoya ( similar to an Oyster Card in London ).
 I used a Suica Card purchased from one of the vending machines at Tokyo Central.
 A card costs 2000 yen, which includes a refundable deposit of 500 yen and 1500 yen is immediately available for train rides.
 These are available at any JR East Station ( only within Tokyo, so get one before leaving for Nagoya ).

 Do note that the cards issued at the Airports are against non-refundable deposits.

 Leg 2 of the journey ( Nagoya to Suzuka ) will be shared in the Circuit Access Section.